Laverdii/blog-profile-card/README.md

 Building this project helped me understand how layout decisions affect visual balance, and how version control is essential for structured development.

-## 🌐 Live Preview

-(If you activate GitHub Pages, put the link here)

----

 Made with focus on fundamentals and clean structure.